asharma0905/Credit_Card_Fraud_Data_Analytics/README.md

 - Data Automation
 - Dashboarding

+An end-to-end data analytics project simulating a real-world fraud detection pipeline using SQL, Python, and Power BI and the workflow includes data ingestion, cleaning, feature engineering, unsupervised clustering, anomaly detection using Isolation Forest, and a final interactive dashboard as mentioned above.
 Thus, it covers all the steps in the Data Analytics lifecycle process from a raw unprocessed dataset to final cleaned data with appended model outputs and reporting through visualizations and extracted insights.

 ## Tech Stack